-A 2020 Vision for Medical Affairs
+A 2020 vision for Medical Affairs

-$Accelerating \ the \ transformation \ and \ increasing \ the \ relevance \ of \ Medical \ Affairs$
+Accelerating the transformation and increasing the relevance of Medical Affairs

-Given the significant changes in the healthcare landscape, this is an appropriate time to reassess and redefine the vision for Medical Affairs developed five years ago.
-Over the past 12 months, McKinsey & Company worked with Medical Affairs executives across the industry to produce this updated 2020 Vision for Medical Affairs.
-If achieved, the four aspirations below would enable the Medical-Affairs function to create significantly greater value for their companies, industry and society:
+Given the significant changes in the healthcare landscape, this is an appropriate time to reassess and redefine the vision for Medical Affairs developed in 2007.
+McKinsey & Company worked with Medical Affairs executives across the industry to produce this updated 2020 Vision for Medical Affairs.
+If achieved, the four aspirations below would enable Medical Affairs organizations to create significantly greater value for their companies, industry, and society:

-- 1. Enhance patient access to and best use of optimal medical treatment by clearly demonstrating value to practitioners and payors throughout the lifecycle of each product. - 2.
-Embrace patient-centric healthcare by engaging and partnering with a broader range of healthcare stakeholders to more fully understand the different needs of patients and to be able to provide tangible value to patients. - Facilitate coordination and integration of different medical data and types of knowledge in the company and achieve external recognition for providing credible and unbiased medical information. - 4.
-Acquire and develop the talent to cultivate and build a strong, multi-faceted Medical Affairs organization that encompasses the new set of competencies required to navigate the future healthcare landscape across the globe. - 1.
-Enhance patient access to and best use of optimal medical treatment by clearly demonstrating value to practitioners and payors throughout the lifecycle of each product.
+- 1. Enhance patient access to and best use of optimal medical treatment by clearly demonstrating value to practitioners and payors throughout the life cycle of each product. - 2.
+Embrace patient-centric healthcare by engaging and partnering with a broader range of healthcare stakeholders to more fully understand the different needs of patients and to be able to provide tangible value to patients. - 3.
+Facilitate coordination and integration of different medical data and types of knowledge in the company and achieve external recognition for providing credible and unbiased medical information. - 4.
+Acquire and develop the talent to cultivate and build a strong, multi-faceted Medical Affairs organization that encompasses the new set of competencies required to navigate the future healthcare landscape across the globe.

+Enhance patient access to and best use of optimal medical treatment by clearly demonstrating value to practitioners and payors throughout the life cycle of each product.

 The healthcare system is increasingly resource-constrained, while at the same time treatment options are proliferating.
 Therefore access and treatment choices will ultimately require a solid understanding and convincing demonstration of medical and economic value.
 While enhancing patient access and ensuring the best use of optimal medical treatment have always been core to the mission of Medical Affairs, demonstrating value is increasingly important as a third strategy objective.

-In order to fully demonstrate value, Medical Affairs must continuously upgrade its understanding of what value means from the perspectives of a broad spectrum of healthcare stakeholders-from patients to society to industry.
+In order to fully demonstrate value, Medical Affairs must continuously upgrade its understanding of what value means from the perspectives of a broad spectrum of healthcare stakeholders - from patients to society to industry.
 For example, while patients focus on out-of-pocket costs, physicians focus on reimbursement, and payors/governments focus on cost to the health system.
 Enhancing medical value will require not only a deep comprehension of product characteristics but also a robust, market-informed view of both unmet medical needs and risk tolerance.

-To that end, Medical Affairs has to become more proactive about bringing insights from a broader range of external medical decision-makers and influencers into early clinical development.
-Furthermore, it must also take a lead in demonstrating improved comparative efficacy and cost effectiveness to payors by employing the real-world evidence and data generated by others.
+To that end, Medical Affairs has to become more proactive about bringing insights from a broader range of external medical decision makers and influencers into early Clinical Development.
+Furthermore, it must also take a lead in demonstrating improved comparative efficacy and cost effectiveness to payors by employing the real world evidence and data generated by others.